Single-shot: Rifles

 In 1878, John Moses Browning patented arguably the greatest single-shot rifle ever produced: after Browning sold his design to the Winchester Repeating Arms Company it was brought out as the Winchester Model 1885 Rifle.
 Although fewer than 200,000 Model 1885 Single Shots were built, they remained in production from 1885 to 1920.

 Remington, Sharps, and Browning all made single-shot rifles using different actions, such as the rolling block and falling block.
-These rifles were originally chambered in large black-powder cartridges, such as .50-110, and were used for hunting large game, often bison.
+These rifles were originally chambered in large black-powder cartridges, such as the .50-110 Winchester, and were used for hunting large game, often bison.
 Later production rifles would be in popular smokeless powder cartridges, such as the .30-40 Krag.

 Single-shot rifles co-existed for some time with the lever-action rifle, but they began to fade out of manufacture with the advent of reliable bolt-action rifles.

 Pistols

 The handgun began as a single-shot weapon in China in the 14th century.
 In its many versions, it remained a muzzle-loaded weapon until the advent of the metallic cartridge in the first third of the 18th century.
 Such single-shot cartridge-firing pistols were short-lived, as revolver technology evolved rapidly, and cartridge conversions existed for the common models of cap and ball revolvers.
 Two forms of single-shot pistol, however, remained: single-shot derringers, and target pistols, which were essentially single-shot rifle actions cut down to pistol size.
 The Remington Rolling Block is perhaps the most well-known of these.
 As the era of single-shot rifles faded, so did these early single-shot pistols.

 In 1907, J. Stevens Arms, a maker of inexpensive break-open single-shot rifles in pistol calibers, started making pistol versions of their rifles.
 This pistol was chambered in .22 Long Rifle and came with adjustable iron sights and grips designed for target shooting.
 These models were discontinued in 1939.